daixtrose/cplusplus-primer/example_3/README.md

 ### Overview

 Here we illustrate recommended ways to use `cmake`.
-In contrast to the earlier examples we call `cmake` from the top level.
-For completeness we also show the alternative variants where you change into the build directory and call `cmake` from there.
+In contrast to the earlier examples we call `cmake` from the top level and use it in a **portable way**.
+For completeness we also show the alternative variants which work on systems that have Gnu `make` available where you change into the build directory and call all commands from there.
+It is still recommended to get used to the portable versions.
 See [the CMake command line tool documentation](https://cmake.org/cmake/help/latest/manual/cmake.1.html) for details.

 ### Preparation